AbuseIO/abuseio-docs/docs/installation.md

   </Directory>
 </VirtualHost>
 ```
+In case the webpage throws out the source code of the PHP Index file, this means that apache isn't properly loading the PHP modules.
+You can remove them and then re-install them again.
+Refer to Stack Overflow regarding PHP modules not loading in Apache.

 If you are migrating from version 3.x you can add use the ash-abuseio.domain.tld with documentroot /opt/abuseio/public/legacy to provide a nice redirection by converting tokens.